sst/sst/www/docs/auth.md

 ### `queryParameter`

-This issues a new `Session` and redirects to the specified url with a `token=xxx` query parameter added.
+Issues a new `Session` and redirects to the given url with a `token=xxx` query parameter added.

 ```js title="services/functions/auth.ts"
 return Session.parameter({